CurioTeam/capital-dex-subgraph/README.md

 # Capital DEX Subgraph

-[Capital DEX](https://capitaldex.exchange) is a decentralized legally protected exchange primarily for security tokens.
+[Capital DEX](https://capitaldex.exchange) is a decentralized exchange primarily for Security Car Tokens.

 This subgraph dynamically tracks any pair created by the Capital DEX factory.
 It tracks of the current state of Capital DEX contracts, and contains derived stats for things like historical data and USD prices.